Carrot Cookie Recipe

 carrot cookie recipe - carrot cake cookie with one bit taken out. a tray of cookies and bottle of milk in the background

 These cookies are everything you love about carrot cake, in a hand-held size!
 I’m particularly partial to all things with cinnamon, nutmeg, and other warm spices.
-Toss in some cream cheese icing (optional) and I’m totally sold on this recipe.
+Toss in some cream cheese or easy vegan royal icing (optional) and I’m totally sold on this recipe.
 I think you’re going to love it, too!

 I don’t really have any willpower when it comes to sweets.
 That’s one of the reasons that I really love making cookies.
 I can have my sugar fix, but it’s a small treat.
 This carrot cookie recipe is a particular favorite because it’s a tad bit healthier than some of my other cookie recipes.